marafathussain/ML_book_easy/chapters/chapter1.md

 ### 1.3.3 The First AI Winter (1974-1980)

 By the mid-1970s, reality crashed into optimism.
-The predicted breakthroughs hadn't materialized.
-Computers weren't world chess champions.
-They hadn't proven important mathematical theorems.
+The predicted breakthroughs had not materialized.
+Computers were not world chess champions.
+They had not proven important mathematical theorems.
 Human-level AI remained distant.

 **Why did progress stall?**